 If bidding reaches or exceeds your reserve price by the close of bidding, the highest bidder will be legally obliged to purchase your bike at that price and you will be legally obliged to sell.
 (Learn more here.)

 The Bike Shed Times will alert the winning bidder that they have won the auction and send them an invoice for 5% of the final bid.
-When the winning bidder pays that invoice, The Bike Shed Times will advise you and the winning bidder that all is clear for you to finalise payment of the outstanding 95% and to arrange collection/delivery and transfer of ownership.
+When the winning bidder pays that invoice, The Bike Shed Times will advise you and the winning bidder that all is clear for you to finalise payment of the outstanding 95% to you and to arrange collection/delivery and transfer of ownership.

 Please note that The Bike Shed Times retains the 5% payment as its commission.
 The Bike Shed Times is not involved in arranging or finalizing payment of the balance, nor in collection or delivery of the bike.